malinovskymax/falling-ball/readme.md

 It's a ball, that bounces accordingly to (almost) real-life physics, or to your own parameters.

 The main parameter of the ball's bouncing is a speed conservation coefficient.

-## How does work this coefficient?
+How does this coefficient work?

 Consider falling ball, that touches the floor.